-Machine (FSM) of the L2PU.
+The key to the PSC design is to place this interface where the functionality of the dataflow and event selection frameworks can be cleanly separated.
+The location chosen is the Finite State Machine (FSM) of the L2PU.
 The PSC is realized as a local 'state-aware' replica of the Data Collection's FSM.
-It thus provides the means for forwarding state changes from the LVL2 Dataflow software to the ESS.
-Since the ESS is being developed in the ATLAS offline framework, ATHENA [9-5], which is itself based on Gaudi [9-6], the PSC has been designed [9-7] to re-use the framework interfaces defined in Gaudi.
+It thus provides the means for forwarding state changes from the dataflow software to the PESA software.
+Since the HLT Event Selection Software is being developed in the offline framework, ATHENA [9-13], which is itself based on Gaudi [9-14], the PSC has been designed [9-15] to re-use the framework interfaces defined in Gaudi.